-- Urban streetscape treatments with enhanced paving materials, including decorative paving accents and crosswalks at key intersections, should be considered. - Boulevards adjacent to retail use may be characterized by an extensive hard surface treatment to accommodate greater pedestrian traffic. - Where required by retail, service, or residential uses, provisions for accessible pedestrian connections from the street level shall be integrated into the boulevard design. - Opportunities may exist to allow publicly accessible open space features at corner building locations or between buildings.
+- Urban streetscape treatments with enhanced paving materials, including decorative paving accents and crosswalks at key intersections, should be considered. - Boulevards adjacent to retail use are encouraged to provide wider sidewalks to support greater pedestrian movement along building edges. - Include seating, shading, and other street furniture, as necessary, to support pedestrian activity along this edge. - Barrier-free access should be provided to the ground level of all buildings. - Conflicts between pedestrian routes and vehicular routes should be avoided.
+Adequate setbacks between building entrances and on-site traffic routes should be provided. - Opportunities may exist to allow publicly accessible open space features at corner building locations or between buildings.